celo-org/docs/docs/developer-resources/celo-dapp-gallery.md

 ### Infibridge

 Infibridge is a Metamask-like browser extension wallet for Celo.
 It will support payment of gas fees in Celo or stable currencies like cUSD and cEUR.
-It has deep integration with Celo to allow staking, voting, and token swaps.
+It has deep integration with Celo to allow staking, voting and token swaps.

 - [Website](https://www.infibridge.com)
 - [GitHub](https://github.com/infibridge/browser-extension-wallet)